 One-on-One MCAT Tutoring

 We understand how challenging the MCAT can be.
 For many pre-med students with great GPA’s, research experience, and activities, it’s all that stands between them and medical school admissions.
 For 2015, students face the increased challenge of a longer test and more material to cover.
 We can help.
 So far in 2015, over 10,000 MCAT students worked through our tutoring program, practice exams, or MCAT books.

 A Personalized MCAT Tutoring Program

 Each Next Step student works through a completely custom program.
-From start date to MCAT test day, you’ll work one-on-one with a veteran MCAT instructor to help you earn your best possible score.
+From start date to MCAT test day, you’ll work one-on-one with a veteran MCAT tutor to help you earn your best possible score.
 We work with students who:

 - Are just starting out on the new MCAT